 One Texas landmark you will come to love is the grocery store H-E-B. Though it may be the only show in town, excluding Walmart and the Commissary, it will never disappoint.
 H-E-B sells every product you can imagine at low prices and houses a vast array of local Texas wines and beers.
 After experiencing it once, you will never want to shop anywhere else again.

-As for local cuisine, Texas is home to some fantastic BBQ, all things TexMex to include breakfast burritos, and Texas kolaches.
+As for local cuisine, Texas is home to some fantastic BBQ, all things Tex-Mex to include breakfast burritos, and Texas kolaches.
 What is a Texas kolache you might ask?
 It’s a giant pastry stuffed with meat that you can get with cheese and jalapeños.
 If you are feeling thirsty after your local cuisine, head to one of the many drive-thru daiquiri bars.
-(Yep, you read that right… but as always, be responsible and don’t drink and drive!)
-Each city in the Fort Hood area boasts a least one!
-If you would like something a little more elegant than the local “Brew Thru” you can head to any of the local wineries in the surrounding area.
-Did I mention Fort Hood loves its local wine and beer?
+Yep, you read that right, each city in the Fort Hood area boasts a least one!
+But as always, be responsible and don’t drink and drive.
+If you would like something a little more elegant than the local “Brew Thru” you can head to any of the wineries in the surrounding area.

 Fort Hood has so many traditions that you find yourself quickly falling in love with the pomp.
 First, you have the Cavalry charges!
 Picture this scenario: cannon shoots, bugle sounds, horses running, guns firing in the air and everyone screaming “CHARGE” as the donkey-drawn wagon brings up the rear.
 You will feel like you are in an old western.
-Also, every Friday is “Stetson Friday” on base.
-That means that from Private on up, you remove your service cap and put on a giant Stetson (aka cowboy) hat.
+Also, every Friday is “Stetson Friday” on post.
+All ranks remove their service cap and put on a giant Stetson (aka cowboy) hat.
 Complimenting that Stetson is either a gold or silver set of spurs, but don’t go and buy them, those are earned either through a deployment or a Spur Ride.
 It’s all very John Wayne and romantic.

 Texas casual is an actual dress code that will come on event invitations.
 What does it mean?
 Jeans and cowboy boots are not only acceptable but encouraged.
 When in Rome, right?
 In addition to the boots, you will also see lots of large belt buckles, spurs, and Texas ties.